 Get the session right

 Planning your sessions on the turbo is vital.
-Having a specific idea of exactly what you will be doing will help you get the most out of your session, keep you motivated and allow you to taylor a session in order to improve on the previous one.
+Having a specific idea of exactly what you will be doing will help you get the most out of your session, keep you motivated and allow you to tailor a session in order to improve on the previous one.

 A turbo session, must start with a warm up.
 This should last between 15 – 20 minutes and towards the end raise your effort to a level just below the intensity of the main intervals.